shadab4150/2010_Personal_Practice_Projects/README.md

-# Kaggle 2021 Practice Competitions
+# 2021 Personal Practice Projects

+* This is personal curated competitions list of kaggle competitions.
+* To challenge myself and learn on the process.
-* Kaggle 2021 practice competitions repo for Audio, NLP, Vision and Tabular data competitions.
+* Repo for Audio, NLP, Vision and Tabular data competitions.

 ***